leosolano/aws/README.md

 In the code foler you have one example of this lambda function using python3.7  as runtime, so now is the momento to pass the whole environment (including zeep library) to Lambda.
 To do that see the procedure as follows here: https://docs.aws.amazon.com/cloud9/latest/user-guide/lambda-toolkit.html.
 Please use the "Uploading a Lambda function" section.
 Remember to set the appropiate IAM Lambda execution role to allows the Lambda function to record events in cloudwatch logs and to query DynamoDB Tables.
 In my example I used the included IAM Policies in the "examples" folder.

 # Step 6.
+Subscribe the Lamda function to the SNS Topic
+You need to subscribe the lambda function to created in the previous step, to teh SNS topic created in the Step 2.
+To do that just go to SNS in console, click in "topics" -->choice your SNS Topic-->Create Subscription-->"Protocol" Section choice "AWS Lambda"-->paste tghe ARN of your AWS Lambda function-->hit "create subscription"

+# Step 6.
 Test the integration
 This is the final step, and the only required action is to access the EC2 instances under test and force the CPU to be higher than 90% with the stress tool.

 1. login to the EC2 instance: ssh -i "key-pair" ec2-user@public_ip
 2. run stress : "stress -c 2 -t 900"
-3. IReview the alarms in cloudwatch alarms
+3. Review the alarms in cloudwatch alarms
-4. Validate if the Lambda function ends withour any error in the cloudwatch log group.
+4. Validate if the Lambda function ends withou any error in the cloudwatch log group.